 Divorce can be exhausting and depressing.
 It can also be freeing and uplifting.
 It can even be funny at times.
 Nevertheless, in some relationships, the danger of physical injury or death is present for either the spouse or the children.
 Domestic abuse is a serious issue.
 It is too common and too infrequently discussed.

 If you are trapped in an abusive relationship, please do not give up hope or buy into the narrative that you are worthless and deserve mistreatment.

-The DeTommaso Law Group can help you secure legal protection, whether that means a Restraining Order or divorce, in the manner that best protects your safety and the safety of your children.
+The DeTommaso Law Group, LLC can help you secure legal protection, whether that means a restraining order or divorce in New Jersey, in the manner that best protects your safety and the safety of your children.
 Call (908) 274-3028 today.